 Hope returned with the entrance of the Fertitta brothers, a pair of Las Vegas billionaires whose family owns the Station line of casinos.
 Forming the company Zuffa (Italian for "brawl") with their close friend Dana White, the brothers bought the UFC and continued the efforts to legitimize the sport.
 Their crowning achievement was creating The Ultimate Fighter, a reality show tournament showcasing up-and-coming mixed martial artists competing for a contract with the UFC.
 The first season aired on Spike TV right after WWE Raw, putting mixed martial arts into millions of homes.
 The season finale, aired live on Spike, featured a now-legendary bout between light heavyweight finalists Forrest Griffin and Stephen Bonnar.
 The electrifying bout is often credited as the most significant fight in MMA history and earned the UFC a legion of new fans.
 As the UFC grew, the sport of MMA spread out across the world to a number of upstart promotions.

 In Japan, the sport of MMA took a concurrent but separate evolution, with origins in a form of Professional Wrestling called "shoot wrestling."
 Founded by Belgian wrestler Karl Gotch, the style incorporates both real submission wrestling techniques as well as striking in a hybrid style similar to MMA.
-Before the creation of the UFC, the Japanese promotions of Pancrase and Shooto were already putting on hybrid fighting shows that had largely phased out pre-determined outcomes.
+Promotions like the Universal Wrestling Federation and its offspring celebrated occasionally real fights among their worked cards, and before the creation of the UFC, the UWF descendants of Pancrase and Shooto were already putting on hybrid fighting shows that had largely phased out pre-determined outcomes.
 Pancrase shoot wrestling champion Ken Shamrock participated in the first UFC event.
 As the popularity of MMA began to rise, the popularity of Japanese shoot wrestling promotions also enjoyed a bump.
 The PRIDE Fighting Championship (PRIDE FC) was created using an MMA-style rule set to take advantage of the new phenomenon.
 The promotion's roster included foreign mixed martial artists, Olympic judoka, traditional martial artists, and a number of popular Japanese professional wrestlers.
 A heated rivalry between UFC and Pride developed over several years before allegations of racketeering and Yakuza ties forced Pride out of business in 2006.
 The UFC bought all rights to Pride and dismantled it, taking some of its best fighters into their own roster.

 Fights can end by knockout, referee stoppage, or submission.
 Unlike boxing, the fight does not pause when a combatant falls to the floor.
 Thus, if a fighter gets knocked down, he must continue to defend himself as his opponent continues to attack him.
 The referee is vitally important in deciding when a fighter can no longer defend himself and calling a stop to the fight.
 For this reason, technical knockouts due to referee stoppage are much more common than a straight KO.
 If a fighter is not "intelligently defending" himself, even if he is not taking very much damage, the referee can stop the fight in the interest of fighter safety.
 If a fighter is placed in a submission hold or decides at any time that he wishes to surrender, he must "tap out" on the mat or his opponent's body to stop the fight.
 If the fighter's hands are tied up, he can also verbally submit.